globalcitizen/php-iban/README.md

 | [SepaUtil's](https://github.com/AbcAeffchen/SepaUtilities) | GPL3 | ✘    | ✔   | 2014   | 1.1.2  | 4    | 3     | 3    | 1,394    | German       | phpunit |

 Notes:
  * Original download records for __php-iban__ releases were hosted on Google Code and are now lost.
+Prior to establishing a release process on Github, we just expected that people would download the code... so we're really not sure how many installs exist, but this is a fair guess.
  * php-iban's author is an Australian born, Australia/New Zealand/German citizen based in mainland China, who has formerly also worked and banked in the US, UK, and many Asian countries.
  * The IsoCodes and SepaUtil's projects cover standards other than IBAN so their popularity should be considered in this light.
-(In essence, there is really only one directly competing library)
+(In essence, there is really only one directly competing library, Iban)

 Now let's take a look at features.